rjhunjhunwala/S.I.L.O.S/README.md

 return
 lblendOfAllFunctions
 </pre>
+Place this code at the beginning of your file.
+Although SIL will run when you call a function declared below it, it will output a warning to STDERR.
-now at any point in the code you may calll the function named functionname as such
+At any point in the code you may now call the function named functionname as such.
 <pre>
 GOSUB functionname
 </pre>
-The stack is automagically handled works similar to most languages.
-However one must  be cuatious of properly enclosing the function safely with returns.
+The call stack is handled by the interpreter, but make sure that you end each function with a return statement.
-Also ensure to jump around the functions with the Goto's otherwise all the functions will run.
+Be sure to jump around the functions with the Goto's otherwise all the functions will run, even if you do not call them elsewhere.

-Ideally functions should have only one return statement.
+As a matter of principle, functions should have only one return statement.

-As of this printing functions can only be void and have no return type.
+Currently, functions can only be void and have no return type.
 <h2> Style </h2>
 the first line is used by the interpreter to allocate the size of the array (heap) this number should be at least 256 if you omit this line the interpretter will just allocate 8192 slots in its memory for its future use